ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions apply.
 This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the ACS.

-The verifier checks whether Conditional Endorsements are applicable by comparing Evidence in the Accepted Claims Set against expected values provided in `stateful-environment-record` object which are part of the triple.
+The verifier checks whether Conditional Endorsements are applicable by comparing Accepted Claims Set entries against expected values provided in `stateful-environment-record` object which are part of the triple.

 #### Processing Conditional Endorsement Triple